dmytrotm/imdb-spark-project/BUSINESS_QUESTIONS.md

 - **Function:** `actors_demography_stats`
 - **Business Question:** What is the profile of the most active and successful actors?
 - **Description:** Calculates demographic and career statistics for actors, including their age, the number of titles they have appeared in, and their average film rating.

+### 2. Average Rating by Actor
+- **Function:** `avg_rating_by_actor`
+- **Business Question:** For each actor who appeared in at least 10 films, what is the average rating of those films?
+- **Description:** Identifies actors whose participation is statistically associated with high film ratings.
+This information is valuable for casting directors, producers, and directors when choosing actors for new projects, as well as for actors' agents for positioning their clients.

+### 3. Young Actors Age Distribution
+- **Function:** `young_actors_2000s`
+- **Business Question:** What is the distribution of actors by age groups in films from the last 5 years?
+- **Description:** Identifies which age groups of actors are most in demand in modern cinema.
+This helps casting directors and producers understand trends, studios plan projects for target audiences, and agents position their clients.
+Age groups: 18-25 (Youth), 26-35 (Prime), 36-45 (Mature), 46-55 (Experienced), 56+ (Veterans).